 If new UE policies for 5G ProSe usage information reporting are included in the MANAGE UE POLICY COMMAND message, the UE shall stop timer T5057 if it is running and start timer T5057 with the value included in the UE policies for 5G ProSe usage information reporting, and start using the UE policies for 5G ProSe usage information reporting included in the MANAGE UE POLICY COMMAND message.

-If new UE policies for 5G ProSe UE-to-UE relay UE are included in the MANAGE UE POLICY COMMAND message, the UE shall stop timer T5058 if it is running and start timer T5058 with the value included in the UE policies for 5G ProSe UE-to-UE relay UE and start using the new UE policies for 5G ProSe UE-to-UE relay UE included in the MANAGE UE POLICY COMMAND message.
+If new UE policies for 5G ProSe UE-to-UE relay UE are included in the MANAGE UE POLICY COMMAND message, the UE shall stop timer T5058 if it is running and start timer T5058 with the value included in the UE policies for 5G ProSe UE-to-UE relay UE and start using the new UE policies for 5G ProSe UE-to-UE relay UE included in the MANAGE UE POLICY COMMAND message. .
+If the security related parameters for discovery are included in the new UE policies for 5G ProSe UE-to-UE relay UE in the MANAGE UE POLICY COMMAND message and the security procedure over control plane as specified in 3GPP TS 33.503 [34] is used, the UE shall stop timer T50xx if it is running and start timer T50xx with the value included in the security related parameters for discovery, and start using the security related parameters for discovery included in the new UE policies for 5G ProSe UE-to-UE relay UE.

 If new UE policies for 5G ProSe end UE are included in the MANAGE UE POLICY COMMAND message, the UE shall stop timer T5059 if it is running and start timer T5059 with the value included in the UE policies for 5G ProSe end UE and start using the new UE policies for 5G ProSe end UE included in the MANAGE UE POLICY COMMAND message.
+If the security related parameters for discovery are included in the new UE policies for 5G ProSe end UE in the MANAGE UE POLICY COMMAND message and the security procedure over control plane as specified in 3GPP TS 33.503 [34] is used, the UE shall stop timer T50yy if it is running and start timer T50yy with the value included in the security related parameters for discovery, and start using the security related parameters for discovery included in the new UE policies for 5G ProSe end UE.

 5.3.2.4 UE-requested ProSeP policy provisioning procedure not accepted by the network